Login, Home Realm Discovery (HRD) and 2FA / MFA

 Login configuration

-A default login up-party is created in each track.
+A default login authentication method is created in each environment.

 The default login with the name